aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/config-reference.md

 ## Version Options

-`CDK_VERSION`

-- *Description:* The version of the CDK installed in your environment.
-To see the current version of the CDK, run the `cdk --version` command.
-The guidance has been tested using CDK version `2.92.0` of the CDK.
-If you are using a different version of the CDK, ensure that this version is also reflected in the `./infrastructure/package.json` file.

-- *Type:* String

-- *Example:* `"2.92.0"`

 `NODE_VERSION`

 - *Description:* The version of NodeJS being used.
 The default value is set to `"latest"`, and should only be changed this if you require a specific version.